Richard Blount (priest): Priesthood

 After five years at the English College in Rome, Blount was ordained a priest in 1589.
 He worked with Father Robert Parsons, S.J. to smuggle himself back into England in 1591 posing as returning sailor prisoners-of-war from the failed expedition against Spain by the Earl of Essex.
 He was taken before the Lord High Admiral Howard of Effingham to present his story.
 His knowledge of the events and of seamanship were good enough for him to pass and be allowed back into England.

 He worked as a priest in hiding based out of Scotney Castle in Kent.
-Catholic recusant Thomas Darrell hid Blount, in the castle while he ministered to Roman Catholics from 1591 to 1598.
+Catholic recusant Thomas Darell hid Blount, in the castle while he ministered to Roman Catholics from 1591 to 1598.
 Catholicism was then illegal in England, and during a second raid by authorities, Blount to fled over a wall into the moat and escaped.
 He also stayed at Mapledurham House in Oxfordshire.
 Richard Blount and another priest ran a successful mission to Berkshire, Oxfordshire and Northamptonshire from the house.
 The house was indeed raided on several occasions, but no-one was caught there.
 Blount used the alias of "Randall", and "R. Dagger".

 At Michaelmas 1604, he attended a clandestine meeting at White Webbs near Enfield Chase, a house rented by Henry Garnet, and periodically used by the Jesuits for meetings.